Android Q Dev Preview 4 rolls out for OnePlus 6/6T, 7/7 Pro - 9to5Google

 It’s worth noting that OnePlus has also listed some of the issues and problems you may face by installing and running the Q Developer Preview 4 on your OnePlus phone.
 Some of those include stability issues, app compabibility problems, fingerprint scanner recognition being reset, and Google Pay not working correctly.

-Android Q Developer Preview 4 for OnePlus 6/6T, OnePlus 7/7 Pro changelog
+Android Q Developer Preview 4 for OnePlus 7 and OnePlus 7 Pro changelog

 - System